EmilyMarschallNiswonger/BENG183_spliceAI/README.md

 ### Worked Example

-Starting with an input `.vcf` file from Clinvar, a database of known genetic variants and their pathogenecity as found experimentally, use bcftools to trim the file (containing the entire database) to just the gene of interest: MAPT.
+Starting with an input `.vcf` file from Clinvar (2018), a database of known genetic variants and their pathogenecity as found experimentally, use bcftools to trim the file (containing the entire database) to just the gene of interest: MAPT.

 ```bash
 # Download ClinVar VCF (still large, ~2GB compressed)